primomodica/transactionservice/README.md

-# transactionservice
-Simple restfull api to handle transactions
+# Restfull Api to handle transactions

-To make the tests work change the server.xml -> context -> path to  path="/"
+To make the tests work change the server.xml -> context -> path to  path="/" For further project build information read the wiki